nd1012/wan24-Crypto-BC/README.md

 generation.

 The Ed448 signature is context based, but currently only an empty byte array is being used as context data.
+Ed25519 uses SHA-512 for hashing, Ed448 uses Shake256.
+Anyway, since you can define the hash algorithm to use using the `CryptoOptions`, there'll always be a hash of a hash (from `CryptoOptions`) which is going to be signed, finally.